cleavr/cleaverdocs/content/documentation/nodejs-deployments.md

 If the above troubleshooting tips do not help solve the issue, then go to web app > logs and fetch your production app logs from the server to see if there are any app specific issues.

+The app log report is typically good at letting you know what the issue is.
+However, it can sometimes be opaque.
+Such as, you may not see an error around a lack of database connection; however, the lack of database connection can indeed be the root cause for the errors.

 ## Deployment step errors
 The following are how you can troubleshooting common deployment step **errors**.